All You Need to Know About Percy Jackson: A Cheat-Sheet for Parents

 Did you know that the Kids Love Greece can help you organize your Percy Jackson Trip to Greece?
 Contact us NOW!

 What kind of Percy Jackson trips are there to Greece?

 Kids Love Greece has a variety of Percy Jackson tour options.

-We have private tours where you can create a Private Percy Jackson Mythology DIY Trip personalized for your family and have a specialized guide all to yourself.Check availability
+We have private tours where you can create a Private Percy Jackson Mythology DIY Trip personalized for your family and have a specialized guide all to yourself.Ask for info!

 We also have organized Small Groups Percy Jackson Trip with other families visiting Greece for the same reason as you!

 Small groups can be fun for your kids because they get to meet other Percy Jackson fans and play games during their tours.
-This is often the cheaper option as well if that is a concern for your family.Check availability
+This is often the cheaper option as well if that is a concern for your family.Ask for info!

 We also have different Greek Mythology Tour Packages depending on how long you plan to be in Greece and how many cities you want to visit!

 Contact us NOW and we will help you organize your own Greek Mythology Trip to Greece (Percy Jackson or not Percy Jackson related).

 What Greek Heroes Appear in the Percy Jackson Books?